-Yard means that the actual area of a lot between the principal building and adjoining lot lines.
-Note: "setback" refers to the minimum distance that buildings are required to be set back from property lines., unoccupied and unobstructed by an portion of a structure from the ground upward, except as otherwise provided herein.
-The minimum required width or depth of a yard shall be determined as the horizontal distance between lot or street lines and minimum setback lines as established by this zoning ordinance.
+Yard means the actual area of a lot between the principal building and adjoining lot lines.
+Note: "setback" refers to the minimum distance that buildings are required to be set back from property lines..

 27-32.10-Z. Terms Beginning with "Z"